Tknott95/HoneyBadgerMining/README.md

 HoneyBadgerMining

+works with AISLING a mobile app that .ets you mine/clock/etc from anywhere.

 - Finish thw obile app connecting to this
 - There is a mobile extension if wanted to mine from the go